Crystallization

 • p-type, n-type

-• dopant elements (phosphorus, gallium, boron, and others) and concentration as desired
+• Dopant elements (phosphorus, gallium, boron, and others) and concentration as desired

-• Float-Zone (FZ) crystals up to 4 inches in diameter
+• Float zone crystals (FZ) up to 4 inches in diameter

-• Silicon carbide (SiC) crystallization
+• Silicon carbide crystallization (SiC)

-• Production of customized crystals
+• Manufacture of customer-specific crystals

 Czochralski